Historic covered bridges are under threat by truck drivers relying on GPS meant for cars

 Apple did not respond to an email seeking comment.

-There are mixed views in town about what to do, said Smith.
+There are mixed views in town about what to do, Smith said.

 “Some people obviously want to see something that protects the bridge so we can keep it in place," he said.
 "Others are like: 'It’s time to take it off and set it on the side and put a more standard bridge in.”